thesaltysleuth/notes-service/README.md

 # notes-service

 A small Go REST API for taking notes.
-Built as part of a backend-systems master roadmap.
+Built as part of a backend-systems demo

 ## Features
 - CRUD `/notes` with JWT auth